-The Code consists of seven elements that apply to ALARA QLD Limited (ALARA) as an NDIS Provider and workers engaged to deliver services and supports under the NDIS and the Commonwealth Continuity of Support (CoS).
+The Code consists of seven elements that apply to ALARA QLD Limited (ALARA) as an NDIS Provider and workers engaged to deliver services and supports under the NDIS and the Disability Support for Older Australians program (DSOA).
 The term 'workers' includes, but is not limited to ALARA's employees, key personnel, contractors, agents and volunteers engaged by an NDIS provider.